Section 4: Renovations, Alterations, Extensions & New Buildings

 Getting good value for money

-considered capable of doing the work.
+Normally, for a large project, this is best achieved by tendering with preselected contractors considered capable of doing the work.
 This ensures you are getting competitive prices for the work.
 Your professional advisors should be able to suggest suitable tenderers.

-There are other ways of getting the work designed and constructed outside of the competitive tender process.
+There are other ways to have the work designed and constructed outside the competitive tender process.
 If you use these, then MCPC will want to be assured by Synod’s Property and Finance Committee that the congregation is getting value for their money, that independent advice is used to ensure quality standards are achieved and that cost plans and time schedules will be established and independently monitored.
 If using a design-build arrangement, it is particularly important that the parish receives the Producer Statement, including the final construction review.

 It is important to ensure that the contractors pricing the work provide a work schedule showing target finish dates.
-The time schedule should become part of the contractual documentation with regular reports provided on the progress being made against the agreed schedule.
+The time schedule should become part of the contractual documentation, with regular reports provided on the progress being made against the agreed schedule.

 -